ChrisL108/electron-ui-mcp/README.md

 # electron-ui-mcp

+> **⚠️ WARNING: This project is under active development and not ready for production use.**
+>
+> APIs, tool names, and configuration formats may change without notice.
+See [docs/plans/multi-app-support.md](docs/plans/multi-app-support.md) for upcoming changes.

 Electron UI automation MCP server with Playwright-style primitives.

 This package provides a Model Context Protocol (MCP) server that enables AI assistants to automate Electron desktop applications using a familiar Playwright-like API.